Skip to contents

 Data frame containing markup information

-logical(1).
 In the case where the result is broken up into multiple parts due to width, should a combined rtf file also be created.
-Defaults to
+Defaults to FALSE.

-, the default) or as separate tables.
-End users will not generally need to set this.- border_mat
+If tt is a (non-MatrixPrintForm) list, should the parts be added to the rtf within a single table (TRUE, the default) or as separate tables.
+End users will not generally need to set this.

-and k is the number of lines the header takes up.
+A m x k matrix where m is the number of columns of tt and k is the number of lines the header takes up.
 See tidytlg::add_bottom_borders for what the matrix should contain.
-Users should only specify this when the default behavior does not meet their needs.- ...
+Users should only specify this when the default behavior does not meet their needs.

 Additional arguments passed to gentlg